 After several days of sleeping and hanging around a residential house, Apple was caught by the Medford Police Department.
 It is uncertain as to if she was abandoned outside of the city or if she was part of a wild herd.
 After arriving at Sanctuary One she was found to be pregnant.
 Months later a new lamb arrived who we now call Fritter.
 She had a very easy delivery and turned out to be an excellent mother.
 She has been in great health since her arrival and does well with other sheep and goats.
 Apple is estimated to be around 1 year old and has been at the sanctuary for nearly one year as of November 2018

 Adult, Female, Medium

 Blinkin is a fun, affectionate Boer doe.
 She was born in 2009, and came to us with her Mother in 2010.
 So she has been with us almost 8 years!
 She's still ready and waiting for her forever home.
 She would love a herd with other goats similar to her to hang out with.
 She can be quite stubborn when she doesn't want to do something, but boy does she love to be loved on!
 She will freeze in place as long as you will pet her, and when that isn't enough she will cozy up to you and insist on more pets.
 This charming girl is more than ready for her forever humans and herd.

 Adult, Female, Large

 Marti has a beautiful white and black brindle body with a black masked face.
 She came to us in September 2016, along with a few of her other goat and llama friends, from another Oregon sanctuary.
+She is very spunky and has a special goofy personality.
+She is a senior goat and is about 16-17 years old.
 For more information on our adoption process, please visit us on the Web: www.sanctuaryone.org.
 You may also email us: email@example.com or telephone: 541-899-8627.